javadbat/jb-input/README.md

 - custom display for password input with show and hide trigger button.

 - number input with thousand separator (1,000,000) and  +- button with keyboard support for up and down value with customizable step and preventable negative value.

+- number input will accept persian number char and convert them to english char

 sample: <https://codepen.io/javadbat/pen/dyNwddd>